PrincessPi3/esp-idf-tools/README.md

 installs/reinstalls full esp-idf with my own additions on linux.
 pulls from master so its the very latest

-built for debian-like systems
-only currently tested on zsh bash theoretically supported some features require user to have passwordless sudo rights
+only currently tested on zsh and bash under debian-like, your mileage may vary depending on what features are used some features require user to have passwordless sudo rights

 Literally the most schizophrenically overengineered thing I have ever made. idk why I did that